thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 In this post I'll show an example of how to scrape AJAX pages with Python.

+## Overview

 Scraping AJAX pages involves more than just manually reviewing the HTML of the page you want to scrape.
 That's because an AJAX page uses javascript to make a server request for data that is then dynamically rendered into the current page.

-It follows then that to scrape the data being rendered you have to determine the format and endpoint of request being made so that you can replicate the request, and the format of the response so that you can parse it.
+It follows then that to scrape the data being rendered you have to determine the format and endpoint of the request being made so that you can replicate the request, and the format of the response so that you can parse it.

 The AJAX page that I'll show how to scrape in this post is the